 Keep Your Eyes Peeled, Thousands Of Hummingbirds Are Headed Right For North Carolina During Their Migration This Spring

-Whether you believe the Native American lore about hummingbirds bringing love and good luck, or are just simply fascinated by this tiny, winged bird, prepare for some springtime delight as they meander in and out of the back yard for the next few weeks!
+Whether you believe the lore about hummingbirds bringing love and good luck, or are just simply fascinated by this tiny, winged bird, prepare for some springtime delight as they meander in and out of the back yard for the next few weeks!

 Have you placed your feeder outside yet?
 Be sure to use clear nectar that’s free from harmful dyes and preservatives!

 For more springtime adventure, read The 13 Very Best Places To Go In North Carolina This Spring.

 What are the best hiking trails in North Carolina during spring?

 If you love waterfalls, the aptly named Triple Falls Trail near Cedar Mountain is sure to be a favorite.
 This 2.3-mile loop trail in Dupont State Forest shows off Triple Falls as soon as you get on your way!
 If you’re not quite sure what you want out of a springtime hike, head to Johnston Mill Nature Preserve.
 You’ll find trails that have a little bit of everything!
 Take the Old Field Bluff Trail and you’ll have options to explore others that intertwine.
 Another favorite is the easy paved Cape Fear River Trail that follows the river for miles.

 What are the best spring day trips in North Carolina?